 Destination Partnerships Moors and Dales

-The EAFRD Growth Programme for 'Destination Partnerships Moors and Dales', is a £166,000 partnership project that sees the North York Moors National Park working with the Yorkshire Dales National Park Authority, and Nidderdale and Howardian Hills Areas of Outstanding Natural Beauty.
+The EAFRD Growth Programme for 'Destination Partnerships Moors and Dales', was a £166,000 partnership project that saw the North York Moors National Park working with the Yorkshire Dales National Park Authority, and Nidderdale and Howardian Hills Areas of Outstanding Natural Beauty.

-Running for just under two years (until August 2019), the project will support at least 300 businesses and will boost rural tourism by:
+Running for two years (until August 2019), the project supported nearly 400 businesses and boosted rural tourism by:

 - Raising the profile of the four protected landscapes

 - Positioning the area as a year-round contemporary destination for visitors

 - Delivering out-of-season visitors by providing more off-peak activities, such as stargazing and specific reasons to visit

 - Developing and/or promoting digital food and nature trails, new events, experiences and activities

 - Working with businesses to make them more cycle, wildlife and/or dark skies friendly